Current work in hand – 2023

-We are an architectural practice that specialises in small to medium sized bespoke projects and conservation & heritage architectural work.
+We are an architectural practice that specialises in conservation & heritage projects and consultancy services to design teams.

-We carried out a significant amount of conservation work recently including conservation architect consultancy work for BAM/TII, Ardstone Capital, Evergreen Marine, Waterways Ireland, Westmeath County Council, Malcolm Hollis Building Consultants, Drogheda Port Company, The Cliff at Lyons Hotel, Celbridge, DMOD Architects, OMS Architects, John Fleming Architects, Downey Planning and Savills Building Consultancy.
+Recent projects included consultancy work for BAM/TII, Ardstone Capital, Evergreen Marine, Waterways Ireland, Westmeath, Kildare & Louth County Councils, Malcolm Hollis Building Consultants, Drogheda Port Company, The Cliff at Lyons Hotel, Celbridge, DMOD Architects, OMS Architects, John Fleming Architects, Downey Planning and Savills Building Consultancy.

 About Fergal McGirl Conservation Architects Dublin